jordanlixu/eth-mcp-server/README.md

----

 # MCP Ethereum Tooling Server (Rust)

-This project implements a Model Context Protocol (MCP) server in Rust that provides Ethereum-related tooling for AI agents.
+This project implements a **Model Context Protocol (MCP) server** in Rust that provides Ethereum-related tooling for AI agents.
-It exposes balance queries, token price lookup, and Uniswap swap simulation—through a simple MCP interface.
+It exposes balance queries, token price lookup, and Uniswap swap simulation through a simple MCP interface.

-The goal of this project is to demonstrate practical Rust engineering, modular design, and correct usage of Ethereum RPC.
+The goal is to demonstrate **practical Rust engineering, modular design, and correct usage of Ethereum RPC**.

 ---